iann0036/tf-cfn-provider/docs/providers/google/StorageBucket.md

 `MatchesStorageClass` - (Optional) [Storage Class](https://cloud.google.com/storage/docs/storage-classes) of objects to satisfy this condition.
 Supported values include: `MULTI_REGIONAL`, `REGIONAL`, `NEARLINE`, `COLDLINE`, `STANDARD`, `DURABLE_REDUCED_AVAILABILITY`.

 `NumNewerVersions` - (Optional) Relevant only for versioned objects.
 The number of newer versions of an object to satisfy this condition.

+### Versioning Properties

+`Enabled` - (Optional) While set to `true`, versioning is fully enabled for this bucket.

+### Website Properties

+`MainPageSuffix` - (Optional) Behaves as the bucket's directory index where missing objects are treated as potential directories.

+`NotFoundPage` - (Optional) The custom object to return when a requested resource is not found.

+### Cors Properties

+`Origin` - (Optional) The list of [Origins](https://tools.ietf.org/html/rfc6454) eligible to receive CORS response headers.
+Note: "*" is permitted in the list of origins, and means "any Origin".

+`Method` - (Optional) The list of HTTP methods on which to include CORS response headers, (GET, OPTIONS, POST, etc) Note: "*" is permitted in the list of methods, and means "any method".

+`ResponseHeader` - (Optional) The list of HTTP headers other than the [simple response headers](https://www.w3.org/TR/cors/#simple-response-header) to give permission for the user-agent to share across domains.

+`MaxAgeSeconds` - (Optional) The value, in seconds, to return in the [Access-Control-Max-Age header](https://www.w3.org/TR/cors/#access-control-max-age-response-header) used in preflight responses.

 ### Logging Properties